 This sauce is perfect as a finishing touch for grilled meats like chicken, pork, or shrimp.
 This sauce really shines as a drizzle or spooned-on topping.
 It also works great brushed on during the last few minutes of grilling or roasting for a glossy, flavorful glaze.

 You can also serve this as a dipping or mixing sauce for everyday snacks and appetizers.
-I've used it with lumpia, ham grilled cheese, and even stirred a little into mayo or yogurt for an easy spread.
-It also pairs especially well with fresh sides like mango salsa or alongside mango and habanero sauce.
+I've used it with lumpia and even stirred a little into mayo or yogurt for a creamier sauce.

 Storage